 – Recommendation ITU-R BT.601 colour volumes are used for SD material only.

-– The transfer characteristics indicator values of 1, 6, 14 and 15 are functionally the same.
+– The transfer characteristics indicator values of 1, 6, 14, and 15 are functionally the same.
 Blu-ray BD-ROM 3.1 ("4K") and the DVB UHD specifications list use of the transfer characteristics value of 14 for SDR/WCG (Recommendation ITU-R BT.2020) video.
 ATSC specifications list use of the transfer characteristics value of 1 for SDR NCG video.

 – Matrix coefficients indicator values of 5 and 6 are functionally the same.